spades1404/ABMCovid/README.md

 This is a repository for the ABM for CoViD-19 codebase.
 For Nuffield Research.
-<b>You will find all the code for this project in the ABMC19 folder.</b>
+All the code for this project is located in the ABMC19 FOLDER Installers and exe files can be found in the ABMC19 Release folders.
-<b>Use runIDLE if running from standard python idle, use run in the ABMC19 folder if using pycharm</b>
-<B>The ABMC19Release folder has an exe in it for simple use, aswell as a windows installer for your machine</b>
+All other folders in the master dir are related to development

+<b>INSTALLATION</b>
+Visit this link , https://drive.google.com/file/d/10dILUZJjNS3x6oR7yMPUHGrewUx7XGTZ/view?usp=sharing , and download the installer and run.
+You a shortcut on your desktop will be created for the program.